hellotunmbi/es6-scaffold/README.md

 # es6-scaffold
 Basic ES6 project with webpack, babel and dev-server installed.
-Pull or Fork this repository to start any ES6 project.
+Clone or Fork this repository to start any ES6 project.

 ### Folder Structure